wgu-opensource/osmt/README.md

 ## Getting started
 Follow the steps in the [Pre-requisites](README.md#pre-requisites) and [Running the Quickstart](README.md#running-the-quickstart) sections to bootstrap a local Quickstart OSMT instance (you can see more details in the [Quickstart Configuration](README.md#quickstart-configuration) section).
 *  NOTE: A Quickstart OSMT instance should be for demo purposes only.
 The data is stored on a Docker volume, on the same computer where you started the Quickstart.
-You should consider this data to be temporary.
+You should consider this data to be fragile and temporary.
 If you create RSDs or Collections, you should export them before shutting down the Quickstart.
-Please use a deployed OSMT instance when making any real investment in effort for building skills.
+Please have the right technical people in your organization deploy a production OSMT instance before making any real investment in effort for building skills.

 ### Using the OSMT development utility (`osmt_cli.sh`)
-The OSMT source code includes a utility named `osmt_cli.sh`.
-It is in the project root directory. `osmt_cli.sh` simplifies setting up an OSMT environment and doing routine tasks.
+The OSMT source code includes a utility named `osmt_cli.sh`, in the project root directory. `osmt_cli.sh` simplifies setting up an OSMT environment and doing routine tasks.
 It uses BASH, and works on MacOS and Linux.
 It may work with a BASH interpreter in Windows, but we have not yet tested this.
 You can run `./osmt_cli.sh -h` for the help text.

 ### Pre-requisites
 1. Obtain a "free developer" Okta account.
 This is required to log in to a local OSMT.
 Please follow the steps in [OAuth2 and Okta Configuration](README.md#oauth2-and-okta-configuration) below, and return here when complete.
 You can refer to [Environment files for Quickstart and Development Stacks](README.md#environment-files-for-quickstart-and-development-stacks) for more details.